wallter/laravel-ai-code-analysis/docs/implementation_plan.md

     - **AI Passes Configuration:** Definitions of multiple AI analysis passes, including new additions.
     - **Multi-Pass Analysis Order:** Sequence in which the defined passes are executed.

+- **Completed Comprehensive Review of `config/ai.php`:**
+  - Analyzed all sections including OpenAI API configurations, model settings, static analysis tools, AI passes, and the multi-pass analysis order.

+- **Identified Structural Modularity:**
+  - Confirmed that the configuration is modular, facilitating easy addition or modification of AI passes and models without significant codebase alterations.

+- **Documented New AI Passes:**
+  - Added documentation for the newly introduced `security_analysis` and `performance_analysis` passes, detailing their purpose and configuration parameters.

+- **Highlighted Environment Variable Utilization:**
+  - Noted the extensive use of environment variables to allow dynamic configuration of models and their parameters, enhancing flexibility.

 ### Discoveries

 - **New AI Passes Added:**